metal-stack-cloud/cli/docs/metal_token_create.md

   -h, --help                    help for create
       --permissions strings     the permissions to associate with the api token in the form <project>=<methods-colon-separated>
+      --project-roles strings   the project roles to associate with the api token in the form <subject>=<role>
-      --roles strings           the roles to associate with the api token in the form <subject>=<role>
+      --skip-security-prompts   skips security prompt for bulk operations --tenant-roles strings    the tenant roles to associate with the api token in the form <subject>=<role>
-      --skip-security-prompts   skips security prompt for bulk operations --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
+      --timestamps              when used with --file (bulk operation): prints timestamps in-between the operations
 ```